-The Graphic LCD allows you to print with the TAZ 3D printer without needing to have a computer connected or using host software such as Printrun.
+The Graphic LCD allows you to print with the TAZ 3D printer without needing to have a computer connected or use host software such as Printrun.
 This will allow for more efficient space in the workspace and free up a computer for other tasks.

-In the following sections you will find general information on using the Graphic LCD, how to transfer .gcode files to the included SD card, heat up the printer, start a print, and make configuration adjustments.
+In the following sections you will find general information on using the Graphic LCD, how to transfer .gcode files to the included sd card, heat up the printer, start a print, and make configuration adjustments.

-3.1 GLCD Controller or Printrun Host?
+3.1 GLCD Controller or Printrum Host?

 The Graphical LCD Controller is perfect for normal day to day printing and will be used in the majority of your print jobs.
-However, in some instances- you will want to use Printrun instead of the GLCD Controller.
+However, there are some instances where you will want to use Printrun instead of the GLCD Controller.
 A few examples of when you would want to plug the USB cable back in and use Printrun:

-- A number of manual movements are required to perform calibration checks.
+- When performing calibration checks a number of manual movements are required.
 Because of this it is easier and faster to make the required manual movements within Printrun.
-Calibration checks can be done with the Graphic LCD, but require a number of repetitive menu selections. - Printrun offers a number of extra options for advanced users, including custom gcode input, output display, and pronsole.
-Pronsole is the command line portion of Printrun that can be used in scripts for automation or controlling a printer through remote access, for example, SSH.
+Calibration checks can be done with the Graphic LCD, but require a number of repetitive menu selections. - Printrun offers a number of extra options for advanced users, including: custom gcode input, output display, and pronsole.
+Pronsole is the command line portion of Printrun which can be used in scripts for automation or controlling a printer through remote access (SSH for example).